lcallarec/banderole/README.md

 #### `strategy:affirmative`
 - take as argument an hash of rules which will be evaluated one by one.
-With this strategy, a feature is considered as _enabled_ as soon as at least one rule returns `true`.
+With this strategy, a feature is considered as _enabled_ as soon as one rule decide the feature is `enabled`.
 ```js
 {
     "features": {